w93163red/linux-vm-tools/README.md

 how to use:
 https://www.kali.org/docs/virtualization/install-hyper-v-guest-enhanced-session-mode/

-# Debian Testing
+# For Debian User

-For Debian Testing user, just use Kali 2021.x, the script can work.
+Currently, I have used the script in Debian Booksworm to let hyper-v support enhance session in Debian.
+Did not test on Older version.
+The script is modify from Kali-Linux.